-The proposed intervention aligns with several HTP objectives.
-One, it can significantly impact and improve patient outcomes by reducing hospital acquired infections and medication side effects.
-Second, the proposed intervention may improve patient experience through proactive discharge planning and seamless progression through the continuum of care.
-Third, reduction in severity adjusted length of stay may lead to lower costs through effective care coordination and timely transition from the inpatient status to the next apropriate level of care, whether that is home or a post acute care facility or agency.
-Fourth, the proposed intervention will strenghten the partnership and collaboration RMC has within it's hospital system (between interdisciplinary members) and outside of the hospital system with it's post acute care partners.
+The proposed intervention aligns with several HTP objectives

+1. This work in this intervention can significantly impact and improve patient outcomes by reducing hospital acquired infections and medication side effects.

+2. The proposed intervention may improve patient experience through proactive discharge planning and seamless progression through the continuum of care.

+3. Reducing Severity Adjusted Length of Stay may lead to lower costs through effective care coordination and timely transition from the inpatient status to the next apropriate level of care.
+This will strenghten the partnership and collaboration NSMC has within our facility as well as with our Post Acute Care providers.